astral-sh/ruff/docs/rules/if-to-dict.md

 Autofix is always available.

 ### What it does
-Checks for three or more consective if-statements with direct returns
+Checks for three or more consecutive if-statements with direct returns

 ### Why is this bad?
 These can be simplified by using a dictionary